 If you want to find hashtags on Twitter, we recommend finding content that is trending.
 Twitter is excellent for seeing in-the-moment content.
 Use the Moments tab to see what that is trending.
 From your main feed, you can also see trending content in the trending tab at the bottom left of your profile.

 Best Practices for Using Hashtags

-- Differentiate between your brand hashtag and your engagement hashtags.
-Your brand hashtag will be the same hashtag every time, and you can encourage others to use it to post content related to your brand.
+- Differentiate between your brand and your engagement hashtags.
+Your brand hashtag will be the same ones every time, and you can encourage others to use it to post content related to your brand.
 Engagement (or trending) hashtags will allow you to increase your post reach (how many eyes see the post) and give more people a chance to like/comment/reply/retweet/etc.

 - Instagram allows a maximum of 30 hashtags.
 Keep 1–2 brand hashtags in the caption, followed by the remainder in the first comment.
 Use the maximum every time.

 - #Do #Not #Hashtag #Every #Word #In #Your #Post #Like #This.
 It is not visually appealing and it is very likely you are using words that are not related to your post.
 It also makes the copy very difficult to read.

 We hope you have a better understanding of how to use hashtags.
 Use them in your next post, and tell us about it in the comments!